 What's a Good AI Citation Rate?
-How to Benchmark Without Fooling Yourself
+How to Benchmark Honestly

 There is no universal good citation rate.
 Here is how to define the metric, why cross-company benchmarks mislead, and how to build baselines that mean something.